 In addition to completing application materials for admission to Elon University, all prospective music majors must complete an application for acceptance into a specific music major.
 All applications must be submitted no later than two weeks prior to the audition date (listed below).
 Late submissions cannot be accepted.
 Click on the Apply Now link below to begin the online application process.

+No audition is required for entrance to the B.A. in Music in Liberal Arts degree program, but is required to be considered for scholarship awards.
 No audition is required to minor in music.
 Auditions for choral and instrumental ensembles are held during the first few days of each semester for students in attendance at Elon University.
 Incoming or prospective students are not auditioned for any music ensembles before arriving in the fall semester.

 If you have any questions, you can contact Ms. Rippy, the Auditions Coordinator, at firstname.lastname@example.org or 336-278-5600.